 CASPA application cycle opens in April.

-In-person and a limited number of virtual interviews are conducted by the Admissions Committee at the MSU-Meridian campus in September.
+In-person and a limited number of virtual interviews are conducted by the Admissions Committee at the MSU-Meridian campus.

 Requirements of Accepted Applicants

-If accepted into the program, you must pass several background and health-related screenings.
-Information gathered from these screenings must match the information you supplied on your application.
-You will be responsible for the costs of the screenings.
+If accepted into the program, applicants must pass background and health-related screenings.
+Information gathered from these screenings must match the information supplied on the applicants application.
+The applicant will be responsible for the costs of the screenings.

 Screenings include: